matrix-org/matrix-js-sdk/README.md

 ----------

 Ensure you have the latest LTS version of Node.js installed.
+This library relies on `fetch` which is available in Node from v18.0.0 - it should work fine also with polyfills.
+If you wish to use a ponyfill or adapter of some sort then pass it as `fetchFn` to the MatrixClient constructor options.

 Using `yarn` instead of `npm` is recommended.
 Please see the Yarn [install guide](https://classic.yarnpkg.com/en/docs/install) if you do not have it already.